openseadragon/svg-overlay/README.md

 An OpenSeadragon plugin that adds SVG overlay capability.

-Compatible only with the new "Collections" branch of OpenSeadragon.
+Compatible with OpenSeadragon 2.0.0 or greater.

 ## Documentation